 2012 Hyundai Genesis Review

-The 2012 Hyundai Genesis can compete with luxury sedans costing more than $50,000, but starts at $34,200, making it a good choice for shoppers who put value before brand recognition.
+The 2012 Hyundai Genesis can compete with luxury sedans costing more than $50,000, but it starts at $34,200, making it a good choice for shoppers who put value before brand recognition.

 The 2012 Hyundai Genesis is a good choice for shoppers who want luxury appointments, a powerful engine and a smooth ride but don’t want to pay a premium for similar cars from more well-known luxury brands like Lexus, Audi, BMW and Mercedes-Benz.
 Edmunds writes, "True, there are a few downsides, such as the lack of available all-wheel drive or a fold-down rear seat.
 But the biggest obstacle for the Genesis is likely whether customers can get over the humble badge on its deck lid."

 Hyundai was known more for its prices than its quality in the past.
 Now, Hyundai is known for its class-competitive, affordable vehicles, like the Accent, Elantra, Sonata and Tucson.
 The automaker also has two luxury vehicles, the Genesis and Equus, and reviewers say Hyundai has done a good job of building well-made vehicles at competitive prices.

 The Hyundai Genesis received a mid-cycle refresh for the 2012 model year.
 Test drivers are pleased with Hyundai’s new eight-speed transmission, more powerful base V6 engine and new 5.0-liter Tau V8 engine, which is available on the new-for-2012 5.0 R-Spec trim.

 Other Cars to Consider